-Harvard referencing is the main referencing system used by the University.
-We have created a guide with examples below.
+Harvard referencing is the main referencing system used by the university.

 I want to reference...

 - Short guide with ADM examples (2 pages)

 - Short guide with BLSS examples (2 pages)

 - Short guide with CEBE examples (2 pages)

 - Short guide with HELS examples (2 pages)